-Avoid lining up header joints as it will lead to weak points in the floor where parallel boards may warp and cause an excessive movement.
+Avoid lining up header joints as it will lead to weak points in the floor where parallel boards may

 STEP 2A - FLOATED INSTALLATION (STEP 2B FOR BONDED)

 A floating installation is where the boards are joined together and laid on underlay over the subfloor.
 Firstly, a 3mm (or thicker) purpose made underlay is to be laid in the opposite direction to that of the flooring.
 Then, the floor is laid loose on top of the underlay bonding only the interlocking tongue and groove joints with a D3 grade moisture resistant PVAC adhesive.